travis-ci/docs-travis-ci-com/user/reference/trusty.md

 - [xdebug.so](http://xdebug.org)
 - [redis.so](http://pecl.php.net/package/redis)

-Please note that these extensions are not enabled by default with the exception of xdebug.
+Please note that these extensions are not enabled by default, with the exception of xdebug.

 #### PHP 5.6 and below